nahiyan/cryptanalysis/README.md

 This repository houses a cryptanalysis tool aimed at (pre-image and collision) attacks on hash functions, namely MD4, MD5, and SHA-256, using SAT solvers.
 Techniques such as the [Dobbertin's attack](https://link.springer.com/content/pdf/10.1007/3-540-69710-1_19.pdf) and [Cube and Conquer using a Lookahead Solver](https://www.cs.utexas.edu/~marijn/publications/cube.pdf) are used to exploit the weakness of hash functions and increase feasibility of the attacks.

+The repository is organized around cryptanalytic work rather than around a single implementation language:

+- `attacks/` contains attack-specific code and material.
+- `encoders/` contains SAT encoders and encoder inputs.
+- `tools/` contains small, standalone research utilities.
+- `runners/` contains the Go and Rust programs that execute or coordinate experiments.
+- `experiments/` is reserved for reproducible experiment definitions.
+- `results/` contains recorded benchmark and experiment results.
+- `third_party/` is reserved for external source moved or imported later.

+The existing Go command is under `runners/go-driver` while its reusable parts are gradually extracted into standalone tools.
+The experimental Rust runner is under `runners/rust-driver`.

 # Prerequisities

 To use the cryptanalysis tool, the following executables may be required (depending on your use-case):